Marc-Morcos/DatabaseWordCounter/README.md

 # Alzheimer Database Word Counter
 Script to analyze word usage in the U.S. National Library of Medicine ClinicalTrials.gov database.
 The keyword used was “Alzheimer Disease”.
-From this search, I downloaded the summary of the results in a csv file (SearchResults_1.csv), then the details of each study as xml files (search_results folder).
+From this search, we downloaded the summary of the results in a csv file (SearchResults_1.csv), then the details of each study as xml files (search_results folder).

 To run, install python 3.11.
 Then, in the terminal, run
 ```